sdobreff/advanced-analytics/readme.txt

 3. **Setting reset / import / export** - You can upload or reset plugin settings from here.

 == Changelog ==

+= 1.1.0 =
+* Fixed lots of problems, code optimizations and functionality enhancements.

 = 1.0.1 =
 * Small fixes and improvements.